 Perrycroft has been our family home since May 1999.
 Since then it has been our delight and privilege gently to restore the house and bring the gardens back to life.
 It is with great pleasure that we invite visitors to share with us this very special place.

-The garden is open by appointment, whether for groups to spend a social afternoon in the gardens with refreshments in the stable yard, or for individuals wishing to wander quietly in the peaceful meadows and woodland.
-There is something to see at all times of year, with 10 acres of formal and wild gardens, ponds and woodlands to enjoy.
+We welcome visitors to the Garden whether individuals wishing to wander quietly in the formal gardens, peaceful meadows and woodland, or groups wishing to spend a social afternoon in the gardens with refreshments in the stable yard.
+There is something to see at all times of year, with 10 acres of formal and wild gardens, ponds and woodland to enjoy.

 Visitors are also invited to stay in the tranquil grounds of Perrycroft, in one of our three holiday cottages.
 Garden Cottage was formerly the gardener’s house, and sits on the edge of the garden with direct access on to the Malvern Hills.
 The Lodge at the top of the drive to Perrycroft is a Voysey cottage, and we offer a rare opportunity to stay in a house designed by this important Arts and Crafts architect.
 The Old Stables is part of the original Voysey designed stable yard, and makes a peaceful family friendly base from which to explore the Malvern Hills.

 We look forward to welcoming you to Perrycroft.